AQUARIUM DISEASE PREVENTION;

 If possible a quarantine or baths are good disease transfer preventative steps.

-For a quarantine tank I recommend as large and aquarium as space allows for this, generally at least a 10 gallon (although this is not always possible and even a sterile 5 gallon bucket can work if need be).
+For a quarantine tank I recommend as large and aquarium as space allows for this, generally at least a 10 gallon (although this is not always possible and even a sterile 5 gallon bucket or Rubbermaid type container can work if need be).

 Metronidazole can be added to either the MB/ParaGuard method or Wonder Shell for added Trematode, Nematode, Monogenean Parasite prevention.

 Finally, it is important to cover this quarantine or hospital tank with a towel or similar so as to keep in near total darkness.
 What this achieves is to calm fish, lowering stress which in fact speeds recovery and/or allows for better disease prevention of new fish arrivals in quarantine.

 I also have a theory as to why keeping a hospital tank in the dark often helps considerably (sometimes even main display aquarium); Fish instinctually hide and get stressed for their own fear of being harmed or even killed by other aquatic inhabitants.
 This then causes fish to often get even more sick from this stress.
 By calming the fish, both the medications and the fish' own natural defenses can work together for a more quick recovery or sometimes recovery itself when just using medications fails.

 Often a quarantine tank is not possible or practical (as in my aquarium maintenance business).
 This is where a 30-45 minute bath is very useful for BOTH freshwater and saltwater.
 I would make sure to adjust pH so that there is no pH shock, especially for saltwater fish.